avaneev/prvhash/README.md

 parallel-2 round is done per 1 input byte.

-Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
+Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy, in extendable-output PRNG mode.
 When the external entropy (message) is introduced, the function "shifts" into an unrelated state unpredictably.
 So, it can be said that the function "jumps" within a space of a huge number of pseudo-random sub-sequences.
 Hash length affects the size of this "space of sub-sequences", permitting the function to produce quality hashes for any required hash length.